Area-53-Robotics/53D-High-Stakes-Notebook/entries/redirect-mech/program.typ

   yearly-schedule: "Ahead",
   (
-    (true, "Program the Redirect Mech.", ("Ajibola", "Ishika")), (true, "Test the Redirect Mech .", "Everyone"),
+    (true, "Program the Redirect Mech.", ("Ajibola", "Ishika")), (true, "Test the Redirect Mech.", "Everyone"),
   )
 )

 = Redirect Motor Declaration
 First, we declared a global redirect motor class, which will allow us to control the redirect mechanism throughout the program.

 #code-header[src/global.cpp]
 ```cpp